logicalclocks/logicalclocks.github.io/docs/setup_installation/on_prem/using_self_managed_kafka.md

 ## Usage

-Assuming that the configuration of the previously mentioned components is properly defined the subsequent usage of Hopsworks will remain unchanged.
+Assuming that the configuration of the previously mentioned components is properly defined the subsequent usage of Hopsworks will remain mostly unchanged.
-Therefore, the existing workflows will continue working seamlessly.
+The only exception is that the management of topics is the users' responsibility.